RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 There are many other functions that can be applied to aggregate, filter and transform data within groups!
 See the supplemental essay on groupby functions for more in-depth information.

+You may also notice that there is a lot of redundancy in this table.
+To only list the results of one column, you can specify just like any other pandas operation using \[column-name] before .count().
+See the next example.

 A count of track titles per album:

 ```python